Chicago Tribune: 1948 U.S. presidential election

 Truman was widely expected to lose the 1948 election, and the Chicago Tribune ran the incorrect headline, "Dewey Defeats Truman" in its early edition the day after the election.

-The paper is well known for a mistake it made during the 1948 presidential election.
-At that time, much of its composing room staff was on strike.
-The early returns led editors to believe (along with many in the country) that the Republican candidate Thomas Dewey would win.
+The paper is known for a mistake it made during the 1948 presidential election.
+At the time, much of its composing room staff was on strike.
+Early returns led editors (along with many in the country) to believe that the Republican candidate Thomas Dewey would win.
 An early edition of the next day's paper carried the headline "Dewey Defeats Truman", turning the paper into a collector's item.
 Democrat Harry S. Truman won and proudly brandished the newspaper in a famous picture taken at St. Louis Union Station.
-Beneath the headline was a false article, written by Arthur Sears Henning, which purported to describe West Coast results although written before East Coast election returns were available.
+Beneath the headline was a false article, written by Arthur Sears Henning, which purported to describe West Coast results, although written before East Coast election returns were available.

-McCormick, a vigorous campaigner for the Republican Party, died in 1955, just four days before Democratic boss Richard J. Daley was elected mayor for the first time.
+McCormick, a vigorous campaigner for the Republican Party, died in 1955, just four days before Democrat Richard J. Daley was elected mayor of Chicago for the first time.

 In 1969, under the leadership of publisher Harold Grumhaus and editor Clayton Kirkpatrick, the Tribune began reporting from a wider viewpoint.
-The paper retained its Republican and conservative perspective in its editorials, but it began to publish perspectives in wider commentary that represented a spectrum of diverse opinions, while its news reporting no longer had the conservative slant it had in the McCormick years.
+The paper retained its Republican and conservative perspective in its editorials, but it started publishing wider commentary that represented a spectrum of diverse opinions, while its news reporting no longer had the conservative slant from the McCormick years.
+In January 1974, Time magazine named the Tribune on its "Ten Best American Dailies" list for its local investigative reporting under George Bliss as well as its "calmer tone and a less polemical approach to events" brought on by Kirkpatrick.